Selling Guide: How to Sell Your Property in Marbella

 1. Find a Reliable Real Estate Agent in Marbella

-The value of utilising the services of an agent throughout the sale process cannot be overstated.
-An agent brings their knowledge, expertise, and professional network to the table from the beginning, ultimately raising the success rate of any sale.
+The value of using an agent throughout the sale process cannot be overstated.
+An agent brings knowledge, expertise, and a professional network to the table from the beginning, ultimately increasing the chances of a successful sale.

 When looking for an agent, consider the following:

-- Feel comfortable with who you decide to hire — the more comfortable you feel, the easier it will be to communicate openly
+• Choose someone you feel comfortable with — the more comfortable you feel, the easier it will be to communicate openly

-- Choose an agent with a reputable background and plenty of experience in the field
+• Choose an agent with a reputable background and solid experience in the field

-- Find an agent well-versed enough in the market to evaluate your property adequately based on m², location, views, quality of materials, orientation, and privacy
+• Find an agent who knows the market well enough to evaluate your property properly based on m², location, views, quality of materials, orientation, and privacy

 Questions to ask your agent:

-- How much have you sold in this area?
+• How many properties have you sold in this area?

-- How much should my property be evaluated for?
+• How much should my property be valued at?

-- How many other properties are you currently dealing with?
+• How many other properties are you currently handling?

 Your agent will provide fair market appraisals, a list of recently sold properties in the area, and helpful information about the Marbella property market.
-We recommend asking your agent (or lawyer) to inform you of all costs and taxes applied during and after the sale before putting your property on the market.
+We recommend asking your agent or lawyer to explain all costs and taxes that apply during and after the sale before putting your property on the market.

 Understanding buyers:

-Buyers in Marbella often compare many properties before deciding.
-Interestingly, sellers don't always choose the highest offer — they often choose the most serious buyer.
-A buyer with their NIE ready, lawyer lined up, funds prepared, and timeline clear often appears safer than someone offering more money but seeming unprepared or uncertain.
+Buyers in Marbella often compare many properties before making a decision.
+Interestingly, sellers do not always choose the highest offer — they often choose the most serious buyer.
+A buyer with their NIE ready, a lawyer lined up, funds prepared, and a clear timeline often appears safer than someone offering more money but seeming unprepared or uncertain.

 2. Preparing Your Marbella Home for Sale